Artist Statement: Ceramic Installations

 Gail Heidel received a M.F.A. from the University of Minnesota, Twin Cities in May 2008, completed a post-baccalaureate program in Ceramics at the University of Massachusetts Dartmouth in 2004, and earned a B.F.A. from the University of Connecticut, Storrs in 1995.
 Heidel holds multiple current positions as Adjunct Assistant Professor of Art at Hunter College; Gallery and Public Programs Manager at Pelham Art Center (PAC), Pelham, NY; and Director of Programs and Promotion at The Way Station (a music and event venue), Brooklyn, NY.
 She lives in Brooklyn, NY.

 Upcoming exhibitions include two public art knitting projects in 2015.
-The first will be sited on Eastern Parkway, Brooklyn, NY this spring and the other is a group project titled Knit Knit Bomb Bomb, Sculpture in the Courtyard, Pelham Art Center, Pelham NY.
+The first will be sited on Eastern Parkway, Brooklyn, NY in July and the other is a group project titled Knit Knit Bomb Bomb, Sculpture in the Courtyard, Pelham Art Center, Pelham NY.

-Recent exhibitions include a solo community brick extraction project titled Converge, Clay Art Center, Port Chester, NY (2014), the group exhibition Longing for Repetition, Carbondale Clay Center, Carbondale, CO (2013), the solo exhibition Takings at Clay Art Center, Port Chester, NY (2012); a site project titled Change of Use, Watershed Center for the Ceramic Arts, Newcastle, ME (2012); the two-person exhibition Bridged at the Lachaise Gallery, Cedar Crest College, Allentown, PA (2011) and the group exhibition Extraction at Space Gallery, Pittsburgh, PA (2011).
+Recent exhibitions include a group exhibition titled Away Game, Klapper Gallery, Queens College (2015), a solo community brick extraction project titled Brick Extraction, Clay Art Center, Port Chester, NY (2014), the group exhibition Longing for Repetition, Carbondale Clay Center, Carbondale, CO (2013), the solo exhibition Takings at Clay Art Center, Port Chester, NY (2012); a site project titled Change of Use, Watershed Center for the Ceramic Arts, Newcastle, ME (2012); the two-person exhibition Bridged at the Lachaise Gallery, Cedar Crest College, Allentown, PA (2011) and the group exhibition Extraction at Space Gallery, Pittsburgh, PA (2011).

 Heidel has been written about in The New York Times, Time Out New York, Ceramic Art and Perception, Ceramics Monthly, Ceramics Ireland, Pittsburgh City Papers and the Pittsburgh Tribune.